spring-media/adsolutions-implementationReference/publisher/deals.bild.de_mobile.md

 ## 3. Define Placements for your site

-Please make sure that you only include placements you will add an adslot (div#adPlacementID) for the url the user has called Also please ensure you add the elements mainly in order they will appear in the website, because the adserver will fill the first elements of each size with the must valueable campaigns.
+Please make sure that you only include placements you will add an adslot (div#adPlacementID) for the url the user has called.
+Also please ensure you add the elements mainly in order they will appear in the website, because the adserver will fill the first elements of each size with the must valueable campaigns.